-The recommended minimum investment period is 5 years.
+The recommended minimum investment period is 12 months.

-The amount that is reasonable to invest in this UCITS depends on the personal situation of the investor.
+The amount that is reasonable to invest in this UCI depends on the personal situation of the investor.
 To determine this amount, investors should consider their personal assets, their current financial needs and the recommended investment period as well as their willingness to accept risks or their wish to invest cautiously.
-It is also highly recommended that investors sufficiently diversify their investments so as not to be exposed solely to the risks of this UCITS.
+It is also recommended that investors sufficiently diversify their investments so as not to be exposed solely to the risks of this UCI.